 25. Make your ecommerce site mobile-friendly.

-Your website should be mobile-friendly, and there’s no excuse for it not to be.
+You should have a mobile-friendly website design.
 After all, many of your customers are likely using their mobile devices while shopping and completing transactions.
 You’re missing a lot if your site is not optimized for mobile.

 If you’re looking to dominate the online marketplace, now’s the time to put this ecommerce guide into use.